Navigation

 2. Leg swings

-3. Standing knee hug
+3. Standing knee hug/ Marching on the spot

 This move activates your glutes and hamstrings to open up your running stride.
 Stand straight with your arms by your sides.
 Pull your left knee up as close as you can towards your chest.
 Keep your glutes stretched up to pelvis level.
 Hold this stretch for at least 20 seconds.
 Slowly release your leg and repeat on the other side.